saps2412/SpineNuancesWebsite/content/english/documents/patents.md

 draft: false
 ---

-List of relevant US Coligne implant, instrumentation, design and technology patents for both ostaPek® cage and pedicle fixation systems.
+Over the years, Coligne's innovative approach has lead to international patents for implants, instrumentation, design and technology for both ostaPek® cage and pedicle fixation systems.

 <!--more-->